 She exclaimed, “Oh my God, Bea, that’s awful!”

 I said, “Yes, Oh my God is right!
-But… what is the truth here?”
+But… what is the truth?”

-She blinked her big brown eyes and stared at me blankly.
+She blinked her eyes and stared blankly at me.

 I said, “The truth is… the glass is still on the table.
 None of that stuff I was thinking about has actually happened.
 Yes, the possibility of that can happen – just like anything can happen at any time.
 But, if I live in the world of potential future catastrophes I can’t possibly live happily and healthfully in the world right now.”

 The kind of emotional stress my friend was suffering from, that was making her hair fall out in clumps, was in her mind.
 She was stuck up there, spinning around and around and around, because she lost sight of the present moment and the truth.